javier-lopez/javier.io/blog/en/_posts/2020-12-03-host-several-sites-in-a-single-box-with-docker-and-traefik-https.md

 certification renewal.

 If you pretend to read this howto you **need** to get familiar with the previous one since I'll build upon it.

-So, just to remember.
+Ok, ready?, let's recapitulate:

 ## Diagram and Folder Structure